|SJ23 Tech Tip C07, (Updated 2015-07-05, Bob Schimmel, Joe Thomas & Jim Thompson)|

 fan above and to the side of the heater to drive the hot air down to the cabin floor.

-your tootsies that will be immersed in the three foot deep layer of cold air below the
+your tootsies which would otherwise be immersed in the three foot deep layer of cold air below the

 heater!
 If the top of the bulkhead is